About

 Yes.
 I offer therapy for women navigating infertility, pregnancy loss, baby loss, perinatal anxiety, and perimenopause or menopause.

 These transitions can affect identity, relationships, confidence, and mood.
-Therapy provides a steady, confidential space to process grief, hormonal changes, and uncertainty, whether you’re based in Liverpool or working with me online across the UK and internationally.
+Therapy provides a steady, confidential space to process grief, hormonal changes, identity shifts, and uncertainty.

 -

 Yes.
-I integrate Cognitive Behavioural Therapy (CBT) into my work where helpful, particularly for anxiety, rumination, and self-critical thinking.
+I integrate Cognitive Behavioural Therapy (CBT) into my work where helpful, particularly for anxiety, rumination, self-critical thinking, and behavioural change.

-As an integrative psychotherapist, I also draw from person-centred and psychodynamic approaches.
-This means we can work practically with tools and strategies while also exploring deeper emotional patterns..
+As an integrative psychotherapist, I also draw from person-centred, psychodynamic, ACT, and trauma-informed approaches.
+This means we can work practically with tools and strategies while also exploring deeper emotional patterns and experiences.

 -